 Metaphorical food for thought – Metaphors make magic in the mind.
 That’s what my dad told me.

 The foundation of my story lies in the ruins of an engineer’s past.
-The bricks fly thick and fast and I’ll lay it on with a trowel.
-I’ll dig deep and build it up knowing that the sky’s the limit for metaphor.
+The bricks fly thick and fast, and I’ll lay them on with a trowel.
+I’ll dig deep and build it up, knowing that the sky’s the limit for metaphor.

 When I use the word metaphor, my interpretation encompasses similes, analogies, stories, anecdotes, jokes, tales, parables and the Bible.
-Christianity evolved some 2000 years ago and the Bible’s parables have fueled the devotion and interest of Christians everywhere.
-The Bible is mostly metaphorical and it stands the test of time.
+Christianity evolved some 2000 years ago, and the Bible’s parables have fueled the devotion and interest of Christians everywhere.
+The Bible is primarily symbolic, and it stands the test of time.
 Metaphors endure in the mind because the mind sees in pictures, not words.
-Plato’s cave metaphor endures equally well (although less well known perhaps).
-Life is a journey and we stumble across many metaphors along its path.
-All the world is a stage, is it not?
+Plato’s cave metaphor endures equally well (although less well-known, perhaps).
+Life is a journey, and we stumble across many metaphors.
+All the world is a stage.

 The Heart of Transformation

-In this article, I want to focus on the ‘story’ because the metaphorical impact of the story is powerful beyond measure.
+In this article, I want to focus on the ‘story’ because its symbolic impact is powerful beyond measure.
 Terry Pratchett famously said, ‘The story gets the job done as it wraps the point up succinctly.’
-The first story I remember was the fable of the Tortoise and the Hare, by Aesop.
+The first story I remember was Aesop’s fable of the Tortoise and the Hare.
 That story, like an elevator, works at many levels.
-So let’s dive into the story as the metaphor of choice for transformation and relate it to a context which is familiar to us all.
+So, let’s dive into the story as the metaphor of choice for transformation and relate it to a familiar context.

 Metaphorical Food for Thought – The Main Course

-A long time ago in a distant land, (the USA) lived a mythologist and academic called Joseph Campbell.
-He wrote a book called ‘The hero with a thousand faces’ and his assertion was that all cultures from around the world maintained a story which he defined as the “hero’s quest”.
-Homer’s Illiad for example has a call to adventure, supernatural aid, a no-going-back threshold, mentors, helpers, transformation and the all-important return journey.
+A long time ago, in a distant land (the USA), lived a mythologist and academic named Joseph Campbell.
+He wrote a book called ‘The Hero with a Thousand Faces,’ and his assertion was that all cultures from around the world maintained a story that he defined as the “hero’s quest.”
+Homer’s Illiad, for example, has a call to adventure, supernatural aid, a no-going-back threshold, mentors, helpers, transformation, and the all-important return journey.

-Campbell’s book created great interest in a man from Hollywood called George Lucas who connected the dots and dreamed up a brilliant idea. $7.4 billion later, ‘Star Wars’ was a peach of an idea, the cream of the crop you might say.
-Every day people relate to the characters and the journey.
-Young girls relate to Princess Leia and young men relate to Luke Skywalker.
-As a middle-aged man I related to helper Han Solo and as an older man, I relate to mentor Obi-Wan Kenobi.
-Lots of people relate to Darth Vader as their boss or the person standing in the way of their personal or professional growth.
+Campbell’s book created great interest in a man from Hollywood, George Lucas, who connected the dots and dreamed up a brilliant idea. $7.4 billion later, ‘Star Wars’ was a peach of an idea, the cream of the crop, you might say.
+Every day, people relate to the characters and the journey.
+Young girls relate to Princess Leia, and young men relate to Luke Skywalker.
+As a middle-aged man, I related to helper Han Solo; as an older man, I relate to mentor Obi-Wan Kenobi.
+Many people relate to Darth Vader as their boss or the person standing in the way of their personal or professional growth.

 Something’s Cooking in the Kitchen

-Last week I worked with a chef, a highly talented man who runs an elite catering company in Bristol.
-He has a shed load of prestigious clients.
+Last week, I worked with a chef, a highly talented man who runs an elite catering company in Bristol.
+He has a shedload of prestigious clients.
 Strong sales, but not stellar, he said (good metaphor).
 He and his family must move to a larger and more comfortable house.
-His wife has a minor disability and his two children (a boy and a girl) need separate rooms.
+His wife has a minor disability, and his two children (a boy and a girl) need separate rooms.
 In his mind, he must be the ‘daddy’ hero who transforms his family’s life.
 But there is a problem, a dangerous and uncertain journey ahead.
-He finds himself in mental turmoil because his career is on the wrong trajectory.
+He is in mental turmoil because his career is on the wrong trajectory.
 He’s stuck in a hole – going nowhere.
 He’s in a stew.
 ‘Public speaking’, he said. ‘is not a piece of cake and drives me bananas.’
-I agreed with him and expressed the desire that our collaboration should be fruitful.
+I agreed with him and desired that our collaboration would be fruitful.

 A Pleasing Dessert

-He waded through the opening of his speech as if he was wearing diving boots in treacle, and he couldn’t make it gel.
-Too many unrelated facts and figures peppered with sound-bites.
+He waded through the opening of his speech as if he were wearing diving boots in treacle, and he couldn’t make it gel.
+There were too many unrelated facts and figures peppered with sound bites.
 It was indigestible.
-It’s hard to resist mixed metaphors, they’re so delicious.
+It’s hard to resist mixed metaphors; they’re so delicious.

-My feedback suggested that his speech should be structured like a fine dining experience comprising a starter, a main course and a dessert, with a little fine wine and discourse to transition the servings.
-All the ingredients were present but I wasn’t sure about the recipe for success.
-We needed to spice it up and drop the memorised lists and tell a personal story that created trust and demonstrated his strengths.
+My feedback suggested that his speech should be structured like a fine dining experience comprising a starter, a main course, and a dessert, with a little fine wine and discourse to transition the servings.
+All the ingredients were present, but I wasn’t sure about the recipe for success.
+We needed to spice it up, drop the memorised lists, and tell a personal story that created trust and demonstrated his strengths.
 Change was on the menu.
-That isomorphic metaphor was unpalatable, but he really lapped it up.
+That isomorphic metaphor was unpalatable, but he lapped it up.

 Save the Best for Last

-The icing on the cake was his personal story where he graduated as an Engineer and worked on large infrastructure projects.
+The icing on the cake was his personal story, from when he graduated as an engineer and worked on large infrastructure projects.
 His work demanded customer safety, attention to detail and meticulous preparation.
-Two years later after his exile to a work’s caravan on the fringe of the frozen North, he decided that engineering was not his calling.
+Two years later, after exiting a working caravan on the fringe of the frozen North, he decided that engineering was not his calling.
 Food technology had sparked his interest and now consumed his every thought.

-Because he sees himself as an artisan he could not see the bridge that spanned his two careers.
-A chef requires extensive research for the provenance of fantastic ingredients, attention to detail and precision delivery instruments.
-I talked about the tools of his craft and then about the tools of persuasion and he saw the parallels.
+Because he sees himself as an artisan, he could not see the bridge that spanned his two careers.
+A chef requires extensive research to ensure the provenance of fantastic ingredients, attention to detail, and precision delivery instruments.
+I talked about the tools of his craft and then about the tools of persuasion, and he saw the parallels.

 Wrap It Up in a Bow

-Metaphors are ubiquitous and you weave them into the fabric of your story (which is a metaphor within a metaphor (a metastory)).
-Here’s the truth, you can have your cake and eat it because it’s metaphorical food for thought at its best.
+Metaphors are ubiquitous, and you weave them into your story’s fabric (a metaphor within a metaphor (a metastory)).
+Here’s the truth: you can have your cake and eat it because it’s symbolic food for thought.

 • About the Author